Privacy policy

 Embedded Social Media Elements Privacy Policy

-We include elements of social media services on our website to display images, videos and texts.
+We integrate elements of social media services on our website to display images, videos and texts.

-By visiting pages representing these elements, data is transferred from your browser to the respective social media service and stored there.
+By visiting pages that display these elements, data is transmitted from your browser to the respective social media service and stored there.
 We do not have access to this data.

-The following links will take you to the pages of the respective social media services where it explains how they handle your data:
+The following links will take you to the pages of the respective social media services where it is explained how they handle your data:

 Facebook Privacy Policy